FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 On their second login, they'll see the normal "your account has been locked" error message:

-{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/first-attempt-login-after-lock.png" alt="Login screen after subsequent failed login attempts." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/breached-password-webhook/subsequent-attempts-login-after-lock.png" alt="Login screen after subsequent failed login attempts." class="img-fluid" figure=false %}

-In a production system, I'd want to customize these messages; you can do that via [theming](/docs/v1/tech/themes/).
+In a production system, you'd typically customize or localize these messages.
+[Themes](/docs/v1/tech/themes/) allow you to do so.

 This user will also be deactivated in the administrative user interface: